 - Building Improvements and Remodeling: Once you’ve acquired your office space, you’ll likely need to do a bit of remodeling to make sure it meets your needs.
 This includes creating a comfortable waiting area with inviting décor, adding a fresh coat of paint, and replacing old flooring.

 - Equipment: If you want to make your patients feel well, you’ll need a variety of equipment to do so.
 Make a detailed list of all the equipment you require—such as chiropractic tables, cold lasers, and electronic muscle stimulation tools—then shop around to learn exactly how much they’ll cost; you could spend between $10,000 and $30,000 or more purchasing the latest equipment.
+Note that you should also acquire equipment breakdown coverage

 - Business Licenses and Insurance: Don’t forget to add in the cost of acquiring your business license and insurance; this may run you several thousand dollars.